The Beach Breaks

 Until the final years of that decade, the bay was a well-kept secret, followed by a period of slow exploration by a second generation of Portuguese surfers like our host and Surf teacher Miguel Ruivo one of the top performers on that wave to these day, breaking ground for newer generations.

-Over the long flat reefs that emerge on the lower tides, roles a no less long right hander, very consistent and perfect with whatever swell direction it embraces, and specially perfect under the action of mild easterly winds.
+Over the long flat reefs that emerge on the lower tides, rolls a no less long righthander, very consistent and perfect with whatever swell direction it embraces, and specially perfect under the action of mild easterly winds.

 When the predominant northwest wind blows, spoiling the majority of the peripheral waves, Ribeira keeps its quality intact and, probably for that reason, has been chosen to be the stage of many regional, national and international competitions.

-Although there are other excellent waves nearby, north and south, within or outside the limits of the World Surfing Reserve, Ribeira have always been the Portuguese visit card for the surfing related touristic offer.
+Although there are other excellent waves nearby, north and south, within or outside the limits of the World Surfing Reserve, Ribeira has always been the Portuguese business card for the surfing-related touristic offer.

 Pedra Branca & Reef

 Approaching the Cliff of Empa beach, you will find a very small bay of sand and rocks, with two incredible waves on the north side, Reef and Backdoor, and a perfect left-hander on the south end, elevating that little place to the condition of a natural asset of immeasurable value.